GabrielASQL/BSPWM_EWW_OR_POLYBAR/README.md

 dot_config = $HOME/.config/
 local = $HOME/.local/

-# This is the optional asciiarts, in case you want then to spawn with zsh simply put then in:
+# These are the optional asciiarts, in case you want then to spawn with zsh simply put then in:
 optional_ascii = $HOME/.local/share/asciiart/